How it all began...

 Children ages 6 weeks to 12 years old can grow, learn, and thrive socially, academically, and emotionally.
 Age-appropriate curriculum and programming allow each child to master learning objectives at their own pace while preparing for Kindergarten and future life success.
 Rigorous quality standards are evaluated quarterly in programming, curriculum, staffing, and building and child care safety.

 In 2011, a corporate partnership team was created to manage operations, owner relations, marketing, curriculum, training and quality.
 With AppleTree as its foundation, the Gilden Woods brand was established in 2012, in order to continue growth in communities outside of Michigan.
-There are currently five Gilden Woods locations in Grand Rapids, Holland, Portage, Kalamazoo, and Haslett.
+There are currently 10 Gilden Woods locations in Grand Rapids, Holland, Portage, Kalamazoo, Haslett, Okemos, New Hudson, Howell, Grand Ledge and Caledonia.